RCS Library Resources

 Check out the 2019-2020 lists for the Virginia Readers’ Choice award program and consider participating.
 Remember that you must read at least four books on your respective list to be able to vote.
 Students in 3rd through 5th should read books on the Elementary List, while students in 6th and 7th should read books on the Middle School List.

-During the 2020-2021, we will not be participating in the Virginia Readers’ Choice program.
+During the 2020-2021 school year, we will not be participating in the Virginia Readers’ Choice program.
 Instead, we will try out our very own RCS Readers’ Choice program, with participation from all grades from 1st through 7th!

 The following are lists of books for those seeking entertainment and enrichment at each stage of their reading lives.
-The first three also function as “Summer Reading Lists” for students enrolled in grades Pre-K through 7 for the 2019-2020 school year.
-Rising 6th and 7th grade students are, in addition, directed to complete the assignments they will find on the Summer Reading Lists and Assignments page.
+The first six also function as “Summer Reading Lists” for students enrolled in grades Pre-K through 7.
+Rising 6th and 7th grade students are, in addition, directed to complete the assignments they will find on the Summer Reading Lists page.

-Books for Young Readers (Grades 3 – 5)
+Books for Upper Elementary Readers (Grades 3 – 6)

 Books for Preteens and Early Teens (Grades 6 – 8)